Light speed memory as a local observable for soft hairs: Introduction

-An interesting consequence of realization of BMS$_4$ as an ASG is that it makes the vacuum of the theory to be degenerate.
-Different states of the vacuum, which are called soft hairs, are labeled by ASG conserved charges.
-However, the observability of the ASG charges, the soft charges, are under question.
-So far, to the best of the author's knowledge, there is not any proposal for direct local observation of soft hairs and soft charges (find reviews in e.g \cite{Brown:1986nw} for canonical and \cite{Hajian:2015xlp} for covariant calculations of soft charges).
+The observability of the ASG charges, the soft charges, are under question too.
+So far, to the best of our knowledge, there is not yet any proposal for direct local observation of soft hairs and soft charges (find reviews in \textit{e.g.} \cite{Brown:1986nw} for canonical and \cite{Hajian:2015xlp} for covariant calculations of soft charges).
 However, there is an interesting indirect method to detect the soft hairs, which is called gravitational memory (GM) \cite{Braginsky:1986ia,Christodoulou:1991cr,Thorne:1992sdb}.
 GM is a permanent displacement in the position of two test particles at infinity, when a gravitational wave (GW) propagates and passes from them.
 It has been shown that a GW can change the asymptotic geometry, and variate the soft hairs and soft charges.
 The connection between these two phenomena, the GM and changes in soft charges of ASG, has been discovered by Strominger and Zhiboedov in \cite{Strominger:2014pwa}.